littleosbook/aenix/doc/book/user_mode.md

 (source: The Intel manual [@intel3a], section 6.2.1, figure 6-4)

+`iret` will then read these values from the stack and fill in the corresponding registers.
 Before we execute `iret` we need to change to the page directory we setup for the user mode process.
 Important to remember here is that, to continue executing kernel code after we've switched PDT, the kernel needs to be mapped in.
 One way to accomplish this is to have a "kernel PDT", which maps in all kernel data at `0xC0000000` and above, and merge it with the user PDT (which only maps below `0xC0000000`) when we do the switch.
 Also, remember that we need to use the physical address for the page directory when we set `cr3`.

 `eflags` is a register for a set of different flags, specified in section 2.3 of the Intel manual [@intel3a].
 Most important for us is the interrupt enable (IF) flag.
 When in PL3 we aren't allowed to use `sti` like we'd normally do to enable interrupts.
 If interrupts are disabled when we enter user mode, we can't enable them when we get there.
-When we use `iret` to enter user mode it will set `eflags` for us, so setting the IF flag on the stack will enable interrupt in user mode.
+When we use `iret` to enter user mode it will set `eflags` for us, so setting the IF flag on the stack will enable interrupts in user mode.

 For now, we should have interrupts disabled, as it requires a little more